ShaggyTech/nhtsa-api-wrapper/README.md

 ### This package provides two ways to interact with the API:

 - The first is a set of 24 functions to retrieve data from each of the API endpoints.
+You can also use them to build the API url and query parameters for you to use with your own fetch implementation.
 - The second is a function that takes input parameters and returns the full API endpoint URL for you to use with your own fetch implementation.